hillaabra/multinational-retail-data-centralisation/README.md

 ```

 - It seemed more straightforward to map these 10 outlying values manually before parsing the date values from the column using a pandas or dateutil method. / these are all dates so maybe they'll be parsed?

+- checked that the store_code value was unique - it was